GlassTomeGames/GlassTomeGames.github.io/_drafts/the-numbers-behind-tlr.md

 <img src="{{ site.baseurl }}/assets/images/posts/3/LongRoadJumpHD.gif" class="wrap-right">

 There are three resources in The Long Road: food, weapons, and scavengers.
-Scavengers eat your food to survive: more scavengers need more food and without it they die.
+Scavengers eat your food to survive: more scavengers need more food and without it, they die.
 Weapons enable combat options in conflicts --- outcomes are better with them than without...
 The game ends only when you run out of scavengers.

 TLR is turn-based, allowing the player to choose one of four directions to move in during each turn.
 Each new tile you explore may give you either some resources, a conflict, or nothing at all.
 At the end of the turn, your scavengers consume some of your food (or starve and die).
 The Long Road includes a healthy serving of randomness, but we want to know how long the player should _expect_ a game to last.
-Lets start out with some simple first steps.
+Let's start with some simple first steps.

 ## Wanderers, not yet scavengers

 For now, forget about the randomness and look at a simplified problem.
-If scavengers found no resources, how long they would last on the long road?
+If scavengers found no resources, how long would they last on the long road?

 Let $$X_t$$ be our food at the start of turn $$t$$, and $$Y_t$$ be our scavenger count.
 Each scavenger consumes $$\alpha > 0$$ food per turn.
 Remember, the game runs out when the last scavenger dies ($$Y_t < 1$$).
 In this simplified version of TLR, the food changes each turn using the following rule,